-Employment rate in Scotland hits record high
+Scotland's workforce grows by 89,000 in a year

 The ONS Labour force survey reveals that 2.7million people aged over 16 were in employment in Scotland towards the end of 2022.

-There has been a slight drop in the number of people who are "economically inactive" or unemployed.
+There has also been a drop in the number of people who are unemployed.

 'Turbulent economic circumstances'